sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Measure PathItems](images/measurePathItems.png)

 ### Usage
-Select the path object, run this script from File > Scripts > Other Script...
+Select the path objects, run this script.

 ### Feature
 Group and color a measurements by path object.